shawnmckinney/wicket-sample/README.md

 Complete steps to enable fortress and java ee security inside of a sample wicket app.
 The steps below correspond with this project's source.

-1. Add the login html files
+1. Add the static /login html files

+2. Add LoginPage, LogoutPage java and html

-2. Edit the pom.xml
+3. Edit the pom.xml
   a. uncomment the dependencies at the top
   b. uncomment the maven ant task

-3. Edit the web.xml
+4. Edit the web.xml
   a. uncomment the spring
   b. uncomment the java ee security constraints

-4. Rename context.xml.example to context.xml
+5. Rename context.xml.example to context.xml

-5. Rename fortress.properties.example to fortress.properties.
+6. Rename fortress.properties.example to fortress.properties.
   - file points the security calls to an ldap server.

-6. Edit the LaunchPage, uncomment

 7. Edit WicketApplication.java
  a. uncomment fortress session override